pran-7-5/pran-7-5/README.md

 - 👋 Hi, I’m @pkr-7
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... robotics
-- 🌱 I’m currently learning ...
-AP_
+- 🌱 I’m currently learning ... software architecture
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... autonomous systems
-- 📫 How to reach me ...
+- 📫 How to reach me ... linkedin.com/in/pranjal-raul-0090a820b
+-

 <!---
 pkr-7/pkr-7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.